sfenton1214/portfolio/index.md

 ## About
-Highly dedicated biologist with a strong technical background and research focus in animal movement ecology.
-Three years of experience with collaborative lab work, independent project management, statistical data analysis & modeling, grant writing, and scientific writing with intent to publish.
+Climate tech analyst with a strong technical background and research focus in ecological modeling.
+Over a year spent developing forest carbon pilot programs on a small cross-functional team, working closely with data scientists on research, data acquisition, vetting, prep, and analysis.
+Three years of experience with collaborative lab work which included independent project management, statistical data analysis & modeling, grant writing, and scientific writing with intent to publish.

 Significant research experience coding in R, coursework experience in Python and C. Extensive outdoor experience and biological fieldwork skills.